We are committed to transparency!

 Employee structure

-A total of 134 people volunteered.
+A total of 67 people worked on a voluntary basis.

 Sourcing and application of funds